arianneorpilla/jidoujisho/README.md

 ### 🚨 Supported Formats

 jidoujisho will take **video and audio formats as supported by VLC**.
 Subtitles may be embedded within the video being played and selected during playback.
+If you have trouble with storage space on your device, you may use the app as an external player [**Jellyfin**](https://jellyfin.org/) and stream from your PC media library, complete with progress tracking and external subtitles support.

 If you wish to use external subtitles, they may be in **SRT, ASS or SSA format** and you may import them during playback through the menu.
 You may switch between different audio and subtitle tracks.
 Image-based subtitles such as PGS are not currently supported.

 **YouTube subtitles** are taken from TimedText XML, which is only publicly exposed to videos that have closed captions. <b><a href="https://www.youtube.com/watch?v=mZ0sJQC8qkE">Here is a fair sample of</a> <a href="https://www.youtube.com/watch?v=X9zw0QF12Kc">YouTube videos with such subtitles</a> <a href="https://www.youtube.com/watch?v=t1yXDcuwzpY">showcasing some very practical application use cases.</a></b>

 **ッツ Ebook Reader** allows reading of books in **EPUB or HTMLZ** format.

+**Mokuro volumes** must be in HTML format, and have images in the relative directory.

 ### ☝️ Important Links